richard-thomas/DS_Canal/info.md

 The web map (if not already opened) can be opened with the **[View the map]** button at the top of this page.

 **Layer Control pane** (on the right hand side): use this to select the data layers to display/hide.
 Note that layer name text will be greyed out and italicized if it is not being rendered because it is out of range (zoom in more for it to appear).
 At the bottom of this (scrollable) pane a single base layer can be selected (map, aerial photography, LiDAR elevation) to display under the data.
-This pane can be hidden with the :fast_forward: icon at the top right.
+This pane can be hidden with the [&raquo;] icon at the top right.

 **Click/Touch a feature**: display its attributes in a popup window.
 Specifically, if a section of the canal path is clicked (i.e. the "probable path evidence" layer) the evidence for why that section is thought to be located there is presented.

 **Map buttons** (down the left hand side):

-- :information_source: (information icon): show this information page within the map (click again to hide the page)
+- ( &iopf; ) (information icon): show this information page within the map (click again to hide the page)
-- +/-: zoom in/out (or use scroll wheel, pinch-zoom or double-click)
+- [+] zoom in (or use scroll wheel, pinch-zoom or double-click)
+- [-] zoom out (or use scroll wheel, pinch-zoom)
-- :arrow_up: (hidden unless map has been rotated): re-align north to up
+- [&DoubleUpArrow;] (hidden unless map has been rotated): re-align north to up
-- :arrow_upper_right: display a map marker at your current location
+- [&RightTriangle;] display a map marker at your current location
-- :straight_ruler: switch on/off distance measuring tool (then click to start drawing, double-click to end)
+- [&parsl;] (ruler) switch on/off distance measuring tool (then click location to start measuring, double-click to end)
-- :ticket: (at bottom of map): toggle the map key display on/off
+- [&equiv;] (at bottom of map): toggle the map key display on/off

 **Other Mouse/Touch controls**: